The Graduate Group Concept

 If you are a member of a Graduate Group you are in a unique program.
 Initially formed to combine the talents and skills of faculty and students from a variety of broad areas in order to offer specialties in an interdepartmental subject, graduate groups have grown in size and importance.
 While a department has a physically permanent home, a group usually operates from the department in which the current chair is housed and as such its actual location may move around.
 Here are some hints on how to take advantage of this unique concept:

-The chair of a graduate group is responsible for overseeing the operation of the group and is your contact when your advisor or the staff is unable to help you.
-Support staff serve as invaluable sources of information regarding your files, course work, progress and the services available to you, and for contacting the chair and advisor.
-Staff are often housed in a department not necessarily the same as that of the chair so it may take some searching to find the right person to help you.
-To find out who the graduate support staff person is for your group, look at the Graduate Programs directory and select the name of your group.
-The chair, advisors, and staff are listed.
+The chair of a graduate group is responsible for overseeing the operation of the group and is your contact when your advisor or graduate coordinator is unable to help.
+Graduate Coordinators serve as invaluable sources of information regarding your files, course work, progress and the services available to you, and for contacting the chair and advisor.
+Graduate Coordinators are often housed in a department not necessarily the same as that of the chair so it may take some searching to find the right person to assist you.
+To find out who the Graduate Coordinator is for your group, look at the Graduate Programs directory and select the name of your group.
+The chair, advisors, and coordinators are listed.

 Student Support Options